metaplex-foundation/docs/docs/03-guides/01-auction-house/00-definition.md

 :::warning

-`Can Change Sale Price` is only intended to be used with AuctionHouses that `Requires Sign Off`
+`Can Change Sale Price` is only intended to be used with Auction Houses that `Requires Sign Off`

 :::